Rent Increase Calculator

 How this calculator works

-· Year-over-year rent trends from Zillow ZORI and Apartment List
+· Year-over-year rent trends from multiple market sources

-· HUD Fair Market Rent benchmarks for your bedroom count
+· Federal rent benchmarks for your bedroom count

-· A Fairness Score (0–100) rating your increase against all of the above
+· A Fairness Score (0–100) that weighs all of the above

-If your increase is above the local trend, you get a suggested counter-offer range and a free negotiation letter you can send to your landlord — backed by the data from your area.
+If your increase is above the local trend, you get a counter-offer range and a negotiation letter you can actually send — not a generic template, but one built from the data in your area.

 Common questions